spamegg1/reviews/README.md

 Each topic had so many nitty gritty technical details, it's impossible to keep them all in mind.
 Routing, queuing algorithms, IP addresses, NAT translations, DHCP systems, DNS systems, Encodings on the physical layer, all the different speeds in different versions of TCP, dozens of separate bits and parts of a typical TCP/IP package, security and cryptography, and so on... the textbook they chose (Kurose) is so long, wordy and unreadable I found it to be of no help.
 Now this might be my fault, as the text comes very highly recommended.
 Before quizzes/exams I had to re-read PDF slides and try to make questions look like those on the slides.

-*Spam's recommendation:* I can't recommend this in good conscience, but Networking is an important topic.
+*Spam's recommendation:* I can't recommend this in good conscience.
 A better alternative might be [this](https://www.coursera.org/learn/computer-networking) or [this](https://www.udacity.com/course/computer-networking--ud436).
 If you want to learn networking by programming instead, you can take a look [here](https://github.com/PrincetonUniversity/COS461-Public).
 This is probably the best way.

 ### <a name="ostep"></a> Operating Systems: Three Easy Pieces
 http://pages.cs.wisc.edu/~remzi/OSTEP/